guillermobet/YouGovChallenge/README.md

 flask run
 ```

 The Flask application should now be running on http://localhost:5000/.
-You can access it using a web browser or a REST client.
+You can access it using a REST client.
 For debug mode, just add `--debug` to the command above.

 ## (Optional) Import Insomnia's request collection